-Indicators: Dublin: Personal Interview Same as regular procedure 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
-2. ❖ If so, are interpreters available in practice, for interviews? ☒ Yes ☐ No Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never
+Indicators: Dublin: Personal Interview ☐ Same as regular procedure 1.
+Is a personal interview of the asylum seeker in most cases conduct procedure?
+If so, are interpreters available in practice, for interviews? ed in practice in the Dublin Yes No Yes No 2.
+Are interviews conducted through video conferencing?
+Frequent ly ☐ Rarely ⊠ Never